Maria Kalesnikava: Sentence

+Conditions of imprisonment

+Kept in solitary confinement, she's reportedly subjected to inhumane conditions: deprivation of adequate food, lack of medical care and the destruction of letters from her loved ones in front of her.
+Her weight is said to have dropped to 45 kg.

 Reactions to Kalesnikava arrest

-Human rights activists and international community condemn Kalesnikava’s sentence, the case is unanimously considered to be fabricated.
-The sentence is repressive and made as Lukashenko’s political revenge.
+Human rights activists and international community condemn Kalesnikava's sentence, the case is unanimously considered to be fabricated.
+The sentence is repressive and made as Lukashenko's political revenge.